 It took a quick Google search to turn up huge number of online communities of anonymous expectant moms talking about how cannabis was the only thing that soothed their hyperemesis gravidarum, a case of severe sickness that makes you vomit constantly during pregnancy and can compromise the baby, the mom, and the pregnancy as a whole.
 These communities also revealed stories of women who depended on cannabis to manage their anxiety and depression after doctors took them off their regular prescriptions for the duration of the pregnancy.
 There were more women in these communities who depended on cannabis to sleep so they could maintain their health, and in turn, take care of their families and hold onto their jobs.

 All of these stories wreaked of desperation: women who had gone to their doctors for help, who had explored every above board option available, and who had fallen back on the only thing that worked.

 So, what’s my plan then?

 After careful deliberation, I’ve decided that this is nobody’s business but my own.
-I am not coming out about whether I’m using cannabis during pregnancy as a form of protest, as a conscientious objector.
+I am not coming out about how or if I’m using cannabis during pregnancy.
+And I’ve made that decision in protest, as a conscientious objector.
 I don’t want my silence to be interpreted as an admission, nor do I want it to be understood as a position against consumption.
 In 2019, we live by an unspoken rule that we don’t talk about cannabis use during pregnancy, that we live in fear and isolation with our all of our questions.

 This story is a first person account of Anna’s experience with pregnancy and the state of cannabis research around pregnancy in 2019.
 It is not a recommendation or intended to be used in lieu of professional medical advice.
 Please do your own research and find people and doctors to trust.